 A Man's Got to Know His Limitations

+That said, restrictions might not be such a bad thing, especially for someone just starting out in options.
+It will force you to keep strategies simple and the risk limited, and require you to understand the parameters for each trade before initiating a position.
+For example, your trades will be limited to buying options that have a risk equal to the options purchase price, and you will not be able to short options, even as part of a spread transaction.
 A positive byproduct of this restriction is that it should push you toward doing more research, and understanding the impact of transaction costs, both commissions and execution prices (paying the bid or selling on the offer can be the difference between a profit and loss).
 It also should lead you to consider taking a longer-term approach.
 All said, a limited bankroll should lead you to using trading strategies in line with your learning curve.
 And then when you have plenty of money, you can make all the mistakes you want.